wormhole-foundation/docs.wormhole.com/docs/multigov/overview.md

-# Multi-Gov: Cross-Chain Governance with Wormhole
+# MultiGov: Cross-Chain Governance with Wormhole

 Welcome to the MultiGov docs!
 This first section provides an overview of MultiGov.
 Feel free to jump to any of the other sections in the table of contents below: